 Broken down by business unit the results were as follows;

-These results are shown in tables 1 and 2 and comparing year on year emissions data for the two years 2014 and 2015, overall emissions have increased by 85 tonnes which equates to an increase of 1.3%.
-The increase in emissions in 2015 has arisen primarily from the increase in Vehicle Fuel and Natural Gas consumption.
+These results are shown in tables 1 and 2 and comparing year on year emissions data for the two years 2015 and 2016, overall emissions have increased by 98 tonnes which equates to an increase of 1.4%.
+The increase in emissions in 2016 has arisen primarily from the increase in Vehicle Fuel consumption.

 Table 1: emissions data

-- Increase the recycling rates in the Distribution business by introducing an increased upstream approach to removing recyclable materials;
+- Increase the recycling rates in the Packaging Distribution business

 Macfarlane Group works in partnership with its customers and suppliers to ensure, at every opportunity, we provide an expert, independent and tailored approach, so that the products and services we provide take into consideration the impact on the environment.